JSON-RPC API guide for Cove Data Protection (Cove)

 Data format

 The services are exposed via a custom JSON-RPC protocol.
-A schema for the protocol is currently in beta.
 It lists available methods and supported parameters, but it cannot be used to generate a client for the service automatically.

 JSON-RPC schema for Cove Data Protection (Cove)